 The Encyclopedia of Essential Oils (updated edition): Use both Atlas and Virginian cedarwood for skin care, arthritis, coughs and congestion, nervous tension, and stress-related disorders.

-Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine Atlas cedarwood is fortifying and strengthening.
-It tonifies both the Kidney and Spleen-pancreas and may be useful for general lethargy, nervous debility, lower back pain, and poor concentration.
+Aromatherapy For Healing the Spirit: In Traditional Chinese Medicine Atlas cedarwood fortifies and strengthens.
+It tones both the Kidney and Spleen-pancreas and may be useful for relieving nervous debility, general lethargy, lower back pain, and poor concentration.
 Cedarwood is astringent and helps drain cold dampness.

-Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Psychologically, Atlas cedarwood stabilizes the mind and promotes realism, emotional security, and cognitive flexibility.
-Physically, the essential oil strengthens, decongests, and relaxes hypotonic/weak, congestive/damp, and hypertonic/tense conditions.
-In Traditional Chinese Medicine the essential function of Atlas cedarwood is to nourish the Yin, reduce dampness, and calm the Shen.
+Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume I: Physically, Atlas cedarwood strengthens, decongests, and relaxes hypotonic/weak, congestive/damp, and hypertonic/tense conditions.
+Psychologically, the essential oil stabilizes the mind and promotes emotional security, realism, and cognitive flexibility.
+Traditional Chinese Medicine considers the essential function of Atlas cedarwood is to nourish the Yin, calm the Shen, and reduce dampness.

 Aromatherapy and Subtle Energy Techniques: Cedarwood clears and cleanses, brings in positive, optimistic energy, and steadies the mind while promoting concentration.
 Especially useful for the sixth chakra.